gleannyc/documentation/docs/docs/sharing-data-externally/iframe-embedding.md

-Glean supports embedding Models, Saved Views, and Dashboards in external applications via an iframe.
+Glean supports embedding Data Models, Saved Views, and Dashboards in external applications via an iframe.

 ## Embedding a Resource

-To embed a Glean resource, add `viewMode=embed` to the URL parameters of your Model, Saved View, or Dashboard URL and set that URL to be the `src` of an `iframe` HTML tag.
+To embed a Glean resource, add `viewMode=embed` to the URL parameters of your Data Model, Saved View, or Dashboard URL and set that URL to be the `src` of an `iframe` HTML tag.

 For instance, if your Saved View URL is:
 ```